jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 82 11/8/2013

+- Technically made src/ directory a python package with __init__.py to make it easier to import without conflicts from test/ directory (and elsewhere should we need to reuse file names).

 Version 80 11/4/2013

 - Changed cell size back to 100x100.
 I didn't write the code to support different cell